 The TIE is comprised of three separate elements:

-- A 10 minute Classroom presentation
+- A 10 minute Classroom presentation, presented to other candidates

 - A 1 hour (60 question) multiple choice answer Exam Paper